Shubhiaggarwal/Penny-plan/README.md

 # Penny Plan

-**Penny Plan** is a goal-based savings tracker that helps users save money using the popular "penny challenge" concept — starting small and growing over time.
+**Penny Plan** is a goal-based savings tracker that helps users save money using the popular "penny challenge" concept — starting small and growing over time.  so good for college students

 ---